 When do we move to level 2?

-Prime Minister Jacinda Ardern announced today New Zealand would move from alert level 3 to level 2 at 11.59pm on Wednesday night, meaning retailers and public spaces would be largely able to reopen from Thursday 14 May.
+Prime Minister Jacinda Ardern announced Auckland would move to alert level 2 from noon on Wednesday 12 August until midnight on Friday 14 August, meaning retailers and public spaces would be largely able to reopen.

-She revealed there would be a staggered approach to the loosening of restrictions, with schools reopening from the following Monday, 18 May.
+She revealed there would be a staggered approach to the loosening of restrictions.

-When it comes to having a tipple at your local, however, Cabinet was not having a bar of it - at least, not yet.
+When it comes to having a tipple at your local, however, there a stricter rules.

 Bars and other eateries would be distinguished by the guidelines of the Easter Holiday Act legislation.